Cooking My Dreams

 Below I also recommend a variety of ingredient substitutions you can try to make your own version according to your preferences.
 Let me know in a comment if you tried it!

-Most of the ingredients in this soup can be substituted according to your preferences or availability.
+Most of the ingredients in this pumpkin soup recipe can be substituted according to your preferences or availability.
 The end result may differ from the original recipe though.

 • Sausage: Sausage is one of the ingredients that gives most of the flavor to the soup.
-I used a normal pork sausage but you can also use Italian sausages or flavored sausages like chorizo, andouille, or fennel sausage.
+I used a normal pork sausage but you can also use mild Italian sausage, hot Italian sausage, or flavored sausages like chorizo, andouille, or fennel sausage.

 • Spinach: You can use fresh or frozen spinach, but you can also use the more classic kale or even cavolo nero.

-• Cream: I used a normal cooking cream for this recipe, but feel free to use the cream you prefer.
-You can try it with vegetable creams or even with milk and nut milk.
+• Cream: I used regular heavy cream for this recipe, but feel free to use the cream you prefer.
+You can try it with vegetable creams or even with whole milk, coconut milk, or nut milk.

 Instructions

-1. In a medium pot, add the finely minced garlic and onion.
+1. In a medium pot, add the finely minced garlic and chopped onion.
 Add the sausages and break them with a wooden spoon.
-Cook for a few minutes continuing breaking up the sausage, until it starts to brown.
+Cook for a few minutes on medium-high heat, continuing breaking up the sausage, until it starts to brown.

 2. Add the flour, mix a bit to remove clumps, then add the chicken or vegetable stock.